snydergi/ToastBot/README.md

 April Tag Size:

 ## Lever Platform
 A platform or slab to attach to the toaster lever to make it easier to manipulate with the end-effector.
-Doesn't need an april tag but might be worth trying to fit a small one on there.
+Doesn't need an April tag but might be worth trying to fit a small one on there.
 Lever Dimensions:
    - Length:
    - Width: